U.S. seeks extradition of Chinese researcher in drug secrets theft

 U.S. allegations against Gongda Xue, 49, underscore global fears that China is using networks of highly trained nationals abroad to smuggle trade secrets to the world’s second-largest economy.

-Last year, prosecutors in Germany charged a Chinese-born engineer with industrial espionage in connection with secrets pilfered from chemical maker Lanxess (LXSG.DE).
+Last year, prosecutors in Germany charged a Chinese-born engineer with industrial espionage in connection with secrets pilfered from chemical maker Lanxess.

 Gongda Xue, a Basel-area scientist who worked at Switzerland’s Friedrich Miescher Institute for Biomedical Research until 2014, is the brother of Yu “Joyce” Xue, a Chinese-American scientist who last August pleaded guilty at the U.S. District Court in Pennsylvania to pilfering secrets from Britain’s GlaxoSmithKline (GSK).